The Face (British TV series)

 The Face is a British reality television series based on the American series of the same name.
 It aired on Sky Living from September to November 2013.
-The series saw three supermodels - Caroline Winberg, Erin O'Connor and Naomi Campbell - compete with each other to find the newest face of Max Factor.
+The series saw three supermodels – Caroline Winberg, Erin O'Connor and Naomi Campbell - compete with each other to find the newest face of Max Factor.

 The premiere of The Face drew poor ratings of only 132,000 viewers, a market share of 0.6% of British households watching TV at the time, and below the audience Sky Living averaged in the same time slot - 239,000 viewers (1% share) - during the year before the show aired.
 In July 2014, it was confirmed that due to poor ratings, the show was axed and would not return for a second series.

-Hosts and Mentors

-The show did not have a host.